-A primary duty of elected officials and executives in regard to procurement and contracts is to ensure that policies and procedures are in place and comply with all Federal, State, and local requirements.
-Ask any business leader what is the greatest challenge in these times, and the most likely answer will be "to manage costs."
-Procurement and contracting are key areas in which grantees can control costs.
-Generally, elected officials approve the procurement policy, and executives are responsible for executing the policy and ensuring that it is followed.
-Regardless of whether the executive administers procurement directly, delegates it to other officials or subrecipients, or contracts out the procurement process, the grantee is ultimately responsible.
+Aprimary duty of the board of commissioners in regard to procurement and contracts is to ensure that policies and procedures are in place and comply with all Federal, State, and local requirements.
+Askany business leader what is the greatest challenge in these times, and the most likely answer will be "to manage costs."
+Procurement and contracting are key areas in which PHAs can control costs.
+Generally, the board approves the procurement policy, and the executive director is responsible for executing the policy and ensuring that it is followed.
+Regardless of whether the executive director administers procurement directly, delegates it to other officials, or contracts out the procurement process, the PHA and its board are ultimately responsible.
 You should ensure that checks and balances are in place to detect and prevent violations of procurement rules and procedures.
-In other words, internal controls and a quality control system should be in place so you can have assurances that rules are followed.
-While you must follow all requirements, you will position yourself well for meeting other rules by ensuring that five basics are in place.
+Inother words, internal controls and aquality control system should be in place so you can have assurances that rules are followed.
+While you must follow all requirements, you will position yourself well for meeting other rules by ensuring that the following five basics are in place: